fionnachalmers/BHF-DSC-HDS-documentation/docs/curated_assets/kpcs.md

 * **Individual tables** - curated for each patient characteristic as at each provisioning month.
 It is curated from the multisource table by applying a HDS selection algorithm.
 The algorithm selects one record per characteristic per person (one row per person).

-* **Demographics table** - brings together the individual tables into one demographics table.
+* **Demographics table** - brings together individual tables into one demographics table.

 ## Characteristics of Interest